Macau Local Snack Guide

 Its cool name aside, Dragonbeard Candy is simply peanuts wrapped in a sweet white floss that’s somewhat similar in texture to cotton candy.
 Made onsite by hand in the front window, it comes in four distinct flavours: Original ($28), Black Sesame ($35), Savory Flavor ($35) and Belgium Dark Chocolate ($40).

 Although the owner said that the Originals are the most popular, the two superstar choices for me are the Black Sesame and Belgium Dark Chocolate varieties.
-For peanut lovers, it’s all about the Black Sesame while the Belgium Dark Chocolate is pure bliss if you want something sweeter and more sinister.
+For peanut lovers, it’s all about the Black Sesame while the Belgium Dark Chocolate is pure bliss if you want something sweeter, richer and more sinister.

 Macau Local Snacks: Dried Meat